facebook/react-native/docs/Troubleshooting.md

 If you are using a non-QWERTY/AZERTY keyboard layout you can use the `Hardware > Shake Gesture` to bring up the dev menu and click "Refresh".
 Alternatively, you can hit `Cmd-P` on Dvorak/Colemak layouts to reload the simulator.

+You can use Cmd+M on Android to bring up the dev menu.

 ## Port already in use red-screen
 ![red-screen](https://cloud.githubusercontent.com/assets/602176/6857442/63fd4f0a-d3cc-11e4-871f-875b0c784611.png)